Herzchens/Herzchens/README.md

 <div align="center">

 💬 For questions, collaboration, gaming, or work, feel free to reach out to me on Discord.

+*(Some time if you feel my respones is pretty AI similar, dw I use AI tools to polish the sentences)*

 🎨 Special thanks to `_napirilles` for drawing my mascot!